awslabs/aws-lambda-cpp/README.md

 aws_lambda_package_target(${PROJECT_NAME})
 ```

-And here is how a sample `main.cpp` would look like for example:
+And here is how a sample `main.cpp` would look like:
 ```cpp
 #include <aws/lambda-runtime/runtime.h>